Clustering Markov Decision Processes For Continual Transfer: Finding the Optimal Clustering

-we will draw an element $(\lambda,y)$ where $y \in \hat{Y}$.
-For $\theta$ sufficiently close to $1$, $t$ will be sufficiently small and we will discover an element from the acceptable set rapidly and hence this solves the discrete optimization problem.

-Of course, in general it is not possible to sample from $\bar{\Pi}$ directly, so we will instead sample using $\psmh$ that has $\bar{\Pi}$ as the stationary distribution.
-To that end, let $\phi_Y$ be any irreducible kernel over $Y$ (this will depend on the nature of $Y$ and will be an input to the optimization algorithm -- we discuss this below).
-Define the following transition kernel over $\Lambda$, parametrized by $\alpha' \in (0,1)$:
+To adapt MH for our global optimization problem, we set $\msttspc \eqdef Y \times \Lambda$ and set our target to be $\Pi = \bar{\Pi}$.
+We briefly note here that if we plug $\bar{\Pi}$ into (\ref{eq_accpt}), then the normalization term cancels out, and in our algorithms there will never be any need to compute $Z$.
+Let $\phi_Y$ be any irreducible kernel over $Y$ (this will depend on the nature of $Y$ and will be an input to the optimization algorithm -- we discuss this below).
+Define the following transition kernel over $\Lambda = \{\lambda_1,\lambda_2,\cdots,\lambda_n\}$, parametrized by $\alpha' \in (0,1)$: